 Under federal securities laws, the Company's directors, certain officers and persons holding more than 10% of the Common Stock of the Company are required to report, within specified due dates, their initial ownership and any subsequent changes in ownership of the Company's securities to the SEC.
 The required reporting period is two business days for most reports.
 The Company is required to describe in this proxy statement whether it has knowledge that any person required to file such report may have failed to do so in a timely manner.
-Based upon reports furnished to the Company and written representations and information provided to the Company by persons required to file reports, the Company believes that during fiscal year 2011, all such persons complied with all applicable filing requirements, except that late Form 3s were filed to report the initial beneficial ownership of Willie Deese and Deborah Rasin, a late Form 4 was filed to report dividends earned on RSUs for John Miclot, late Form 4s were filed to report the vesting of RSUs for Paula Cholmondeley and Francis Lunger, and late Form 4s were filed for Christopher Clark to report two gifts to his spouse and a gift to the First Presbyterian Church of York.
+Based upon reports furnished to the Company and written representations and information provided to the Company by persons required to file reports, the Company believes that during fiscal year 2012, all such persons complied with all applicable filing requirements, except that late Form 4s were filed to report the sale of shares by James Mosch and Robert Size; late Form 4s were filed to report the vesting of RSUs for James Mosch, Albert Sterkenburg, and Bret Wise; a late Form 4 was filed to report a gift of shares by Christopher Clark; and a late Form 5 was filed in February 2013 to report a gift of shares by Bret Wise during fiscal year 2012 to a family trust.